Saturday, March 29, 2025

 Elijah was afraid and then fled for his life.
 As he was alone in the wilderness, he prayed that he might die.
 "I have had enough, Lord," he said.
 "Take my life, for I am no better than my ancestors who have already died."

-At that point of time, Elijah was burnt out.
+At that point of time, Elijah was burnt out and lonely.
 Not just that.
 He felt like a failure.
 In fact, he even felt angry.
 He felt like nothing has changed.
 It's back to the same old status quo.
 The people of God those days, after having seen a great spectacle and miracle from God, seemed to have forgotten the great things done by God.
 It's back to "business as usual" again.
 They didn't seem to have a great awakening.
 The evil king still remained the evil king.
 The evil queen Jezebel still remained the evil queen.
 It's like nothing has changed.
 In fact, the evil queen Jezebel even wanted to kill him!

 Something interesting happened here.
 Instead of judging Elijah for his negativity and defeatism, God did the opposite.
 God showed care and appreciation towards Elijah.
 The angel sent food and drink to strengthen him.
 Obviously, God wasn't done with Elijah yet.
 God still has new things ahead for Elijah.
 God still has a plan for Elijah.
 God still has a future for Elijah.